What is Core Diplomatic Training (CDT)?

 UNITAR has been delivering CDT courses since its inception in 1965 and the courses are traditionally considered the “core” training of the Institute.
 The nature of the training is “on the UN for the UN by the UN”.
 By definition, CDT implies training that is multilateral in character and offered in a multilateral context.
 All Member States and the United Nations, collectively, benefit from greater knowledge on how to operate in the multilateral setting and perform effectively and efficiently.

 CDT is face-to-face learning provided through executive style training (concise, accessible and directly applicable) that is highly interactive.
-The average duration of a CDT course is between one and two days and courses are delivered in either English or French.
+The average duration of a CDT course is between one and two days and courses are delivered in either English or French (at the moment, only courses in English are available in Geneva).

 UNITAR’s New Executive Diploma in Diplomatic Practice

-- They are aimed at enhancing participants’ understanding of the United Nations System, its organs and procedures, as well as strengthening skills to facilitate efficient participation in conferences and negotiations and support a more effective multilateral system.
+- The workshops are aimed at enhancing participants’ understanding of the United Nations System, its organs and procedures, as well as strengthening skills to facilitate efficient participation in conferences and negotiations and support a more effective multilateral system.

 - Candidates participating in the Executive Diploma will have the possibility to attend all 10 trainings during this period.